Ramadan is the holiest month of the Islamic calendar that begins in April 2022.

 It’s also one of the biggest marketing seasons around the world with its highest active core lying in the Middle East & Asia Pacific region.

 What’s fascinating about this month is the generous display & practice of humane values such as compassion, charity, and empathy.

 While everyone strives to inculcate the spirit of Ramadan among themselves, marketers & brands get busy trying to capitalize on the advertising & promotion opportunities that the month provides.

-Starting early will give you a head-start to better understand your target audience, formulate the right strategy and develop creatives that'll appeal to them on a whole new level - especially in pandemic - stricken environment that we find ourselves in today.
+Starting early will give you a head-start to better understand your target audience, formulate the right strategy and develop creatives that'll appeal to them on a whole new level - especially in an environment recovering from the pandemic.

 Getting into the Ramadan spirit online led to a 16% year-on-year growth in “better with Ramadan” search queries in the week leading up to the holy month.